DragonJoker/Castor3D/doc/Castor3D/SceneFile-English.md

   - *none* : No alpha blending.
   - *additive* : Source and destination alpha values are added.
   - *multiplicative* : Source and destination alpha values are multiplied.
+  - *interpolative* : Source and destination alpha values are interpolated.
 - **colour_blend_mode** : *value*
   Colour blending mode name, can be one of:
   - *none* : No colour blending.
   - *additive* : Source and destination colour values are added.
   - *multiplicative* : Source and destination colour values are multiplied.
+  - *interpolative* : Source and destination colour values are interpolated.
 - **alpha_func** : func : *value* ref-val: *real*
   Defines the way alpha rejection is applied to the pass.
 The second parameter is the reference value used in alpha rejection function.
 The first parameter values can be :
   - *always* : The sample colour is always applied.